JonathanMagnan/ireviewapple.com/pages/documentations/mac-descriptions.md

 <img src="https://store.storeimages.cdn-apple.com/4982/as-images.apple.com/is/mbp13touch-silver-select-202005?wid=892&hei=820&&qlt=80&.v=1587459986844" width="300">

-the new 13-inch MacBook Pro has a lot of similair features of the original Macbook Air.
-It is thin and light enough to comfortably fit in a backpack or work bag when traveling.
+The new 13-inch MacBook Pro has a lot of similar features of the original Macbook Air.
+It is thin and light enough to fit in a backpack or work bag when traveling comfortably.

-The biggest difference between the Pro and the Air is the Pro's support for the P3 wide color gamut, and the Air supports full standard color, also known as sRGB.
+The most significant difference between the Pro and the Air is the Pro support for the P3 wide color gamut, and the Air supports full standard color, also known as sRGB.

 In other words, Pro can display a wider spectrum of colors than the Air.
-The Touch Bar on this laptop makes all the difference when flipping tabs in Safari, editing photos or texts.
+The Touch Bar on this laptop makes all the difference when flipping tabs in Safari, editing photos, or texts.

-Apple offers three standard configurations with Turbo Boost up to 3.9GHz and he starting storage to 256GB.
+Apple offers three standard configurations with Turbo Boost up to 3.9GHz, and the starting storage to 256GB.

 ``` Pros: